skultimate/netflow/user-stories/DeviceTrafficPattern.md

 8. OpenTSDB is configured to do the following:
    - Store K4M computed 5 min KPI
    - Downsample K4M computed 5 min KPI's to every 1 hour, 1 day and 1 week
-   - Downsample raw metrics from the collector every 1 hour, 1 day and 1week
+   - Downsample raw metrics from the collector every 1 hour, 1 day and 1 week

 9. Grafana is configured to show Utilization Traffic Pattern dashboard

+Note: Refer **View Utilization KPI's in Dashboard** section to for more details*

 10. Alerting rules in Grafana is configured to trigger WARNING Alert when Out Utilization > 50% for 30 mins for last hour.